sambacha/yacademy-www/www/README.md

-# reflexjs/gatsby-starter
+# YAcademy Gatsby

-This is the base starter for kicking off your Gatsby project with Reflexjs.
+Built with Gatsby and Reflexjs.

 ## Getting Started